 When referring to those divisions, one should ask what we have in mind when talking about artificial intelligence.
 How does this solution refer to various aspects of human intelligence?

-Society receives artificial intelligence as something more than just a machine that is able to talk to you based on effective imitation.
-AI is not divided into several types by the society.
+The society receives artificial intelligence as something more than just a machine that is able to talk to you based on effective imitation.
+AI is not divided into several types by society.
 There is only one type.
-The intelligence is based on self awareness.
+Intelligence is based on self-awareness.

 A proposal of Paul Levinson seems to be fascinating.
 He stated that intelligence consisted of acting in one's own interest and this is how it should be described with regard to broadly-defined machines.